Unspokenevil/hg-engine-wiki/Move-Scripting-Systems-Documentation.md

 ...
 };
 ```
-I am honestly not sure of what the masks that it sets are, but pretty sure one toggles animations (the 0x80) instead of having them replay for every stat gain.
+I am honestly not sure of what the masks that it sets are, but pretty sure one toggles animations (the ``0x80``) instead of having them replay for every stat gain.
 The last one probably signals that everything is over and the stat gains are done with.

+### Curse as a stat-changing move
 Finally, we can look at the rest of Curse (battle script repasted here for convenience, ``armips/move/battle_eff_seq/109.s``):
 ```
 a030_109: